Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 Chest Voice (or Full Voice)

 The chest voice for men and women is the voice that resonates most in the chest.
 Place a hand on your chest and speak in a loud speaking voice or sing a low note.
 You will feel the vibrations of your voice within your chest cavity.
-Just like an acoustic guitar needs a hollow body to resonate, a singing voice also needs resonators.
+Like an acoustic guitar needs a hollow body to resonate, a singing voice also needs resonators.

 Head Voice